masoncfrancis/masons-guides/nyc/gettingaround.md

 OMNY is the easiest way to pay your fare on the subway.
 If you have a credit/debit card with the ![contactless payment symbol](img/contactlesssymbol.jpg) symbol on it, you can use your card to pay.
 You can also use Apple Pay and Google Pay.

-With OMNY, you pay at the turnstile.
+With OMNY, you don't have to use the ticket vending machines.
 Every turnstile will have a reader that looks like this:

 ![OMNY reader](img/OMNYreader.png)